 Not broadcasting the SSID (access point only feature)

 WEP encryption

-Enhanced Open (WPA3-OWE)

-WPA, WPA2 or WPA3 - PSK (Pre-Shared Key)
+WPA or WPA2 - PSK ("Pre-Shared Key")

-WPA, WPA2 or WPA3 - Enterprise, also known as 802.1x or RADIUS.
+WPA or WPA2 - Enterprise, also known as 802.1x or RADIUS.

-OSEN

 WEP encryption vs. WPA and WPA2 encryption

 The encryption depends on the wireless topology.
 In ad-hoc mode, only WEP encryption is available, because WPA requires a point-to-point link in order to establish the cryptographic keys.
 In infrastructure mode, there is a point-to-point link between each station and its associated Access Point, and you can use WEP or WPA/WPA2.